brunos3d/nextjs-with-aos-example/README.md

 To view the project open `http://localhost:3000`.

-## 🤝 Contributing

-1. Fork this repository;
-2. Create your branch: `git checkout -b my-new-feature`;
-3. Commit your changes: `git commit -m 'Add some feature'`;
-4. Push to the branch: `git push origin my-new-feature`.

 **After your pull request is merged**, you can safely delete your branch.

 ## 📝 License